Tucupita Marcano Player Props: Pirates vs. Marlins

 Tucupita Marcano At The Plate

-- Marcano is batting .242 with 12 doubles, a triple, three home runs and eight walks.
+- Marcano is hitting .237 with 12 doubles, a triple, three home runs and eight walks.

-- In 10 games this season (20.0%), Marcano has picked up an RBI, including two games with multiple runs batted in.
+- Marcano has driven in a run in 10 games this season (19.6%), including two games with multiple runs batted in.

-- He has scored at least one run 11 times this year (22.0%), including one multi-run game.
+- In 11 of 51 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.